Blind Graph Matching Using Graph Signals: Blind Graph Matching

 \subsection{Solution to \eqref{eq12}}

 To solve the linear assignment problem in \eqref{eq12}, one can use the Hungarian method \cite{Hungarian}, as previously employed in \cite{GMP_eign1}.
 Alternatively, we adopt a faster greedy approach with comparable accuracy \cite{1544893,lu2016fast}.
-Specifically, we iteratively select the row and column of the smallest uncovered entry in $\overline\Uv_K^{(1)}(\overline\Uv_K^{(2)})^T$ until all entries are covered.
+Specifically, we iteratively select the row and column of the largest uncovered entry in $\overline\Uv_K^{(1)}(\overline\Uv_K^{(2)})^T$ until all entries are covered.
 This leads to an $n$-iteration greedy method as shown in Algorithm \ref{alg1}.

 It is worth noting that the Hungarian and greedy methods differ in terms of both accuracy and computational complexity.
 The Hungarian method provides an optimal solution to \eqref{eq12}, while the greedy method is generally sub-optimal.
 On the other hand, the computational complexity of the Hungarian is $\mathcal O(n^3)$, while the greedy method runs faster with a complexity of $\mathcal{O}(n^2(\log n+K))$.
 Based on the insights from our practical implementation experience, the Hungarian method fares better for graphs with small-to-intermediate sizes.
 When the graph size is large, \eg $n\geq 100$, the efficient greedy method is preferable.

+\remark[Impact of graph symmetry]{ We emphasize that the solution to graph matching, even in the absence of signal noise, is not necessarily unique.
+This is the case when at least one of the graphs contains symmetric structures, such as cycles or symmetric trees.
+In such cases, node permutations are subject to non-trivial graph automorphisms, which complicates the matching accuracy evaluation for symmetric nodes.